andrewreed/ccnc2016/stage1assessment/README.md

 # Observing the Results

 Each line of output represents the number of results returned for a single search of the kd-tree.
-Thus, _kdTreeRangeEvalResults.txt_ has 584,776 since there are 584,776 windows in Dataset A.
+Thus, _kdTreeRangeEvalResults.txt_ has 584,776 lines since there are 584,776 windows in Dataset A.

 # Time to Run